 A basic reality of life is that many of us must work outside the home.
-When we do work outside the home we are usually leaving our children behind.
+When we do work outside the home we usually leave our children behind.
 Children are curious creatures and wonder what it is their parents do at work all day long.
-They wonder where you work, what he actual building looks like.
+They wonder where you work, what the building looks like.
 They want to know what your work area is like.
-It is nice when possible to satisfy that natural curiosity by taking your child to work.
+It is nice, when possible, to satisfy that natural curiosity by taking your child to work.

 Be smart about taking your kid to work.
 Some companies and employers will allow you to bring your child to work for an hour or so if you are able to work and keep your child quietly occupied while you work.
-Other companies are have no place for children who stop by.
-If you do not have a child friendly or child appropriate workplace consider some of the following ways to bring your child to work:
+Other companies have no place for children who stop by.
+If you do not have a child-friendly or child-appropriate workplace consider some of the following ways to bring your child to work:

 - take your child to work on your day off to show your work area and some of the other people in the building